Alejandro-Duenas/deep-learning-portfolio/README.md

 1. A jupyter notebook developed in JupyterLab (v.3.0.11), where the body and explanation of the project is presented.
 2. financial_data.py, which contains key classes and functions, which are continually used through out the development of the project.

+I also used Google Colab to train the RNN, taking advantage of the GPU service it provides.

 The principal libraries used are:
 + [Tensorflow](https://www.tensorflow.org): v.
 2.4.1
 + quandl